Red Bull Motorsports

 The record breakers

-The most successful driver in WRC is Sébastien Loeb, who's the nine-time World Rally Champion and has won 80 WRC rounds – starting in Germany 2002 and most recently in Monte-Carlo in 2022.
+The most successful driver in WRC is Sébastien Loeb.
+The nine-time World Rally Champion and has won 80 WRC rounds – starting in Germany 2002 and most recently in Monte-Carlo in 2022.
 From 184 starts, he's won 946 stages and stood on the podium 120 times.
-Sébastien Ogier is second on the list with 60 rally wins and 715 stages wins from 186 starts – and counting.
+Sébastien Ogier is second on the list - but only just.
+He took his ninth WRC title in 2025 to move level with Loeb, but (at time of writing) 'only' had 68 rally wins and 834 stages from 208 starts.

 07

-At 210, Jari-Matti Latvala, now boss of Toyota Gazoo Racing, has the record for the most starts in WRC.
+At 18, Jari-Matti Latvala, now boss of Toyota Gazoo Racing, has the record for the most event wins in WRC without winning a title.
 He first competed at Rally GB in 2002 and most recently raced at his home event, Rally Finland, in 2023.
-Two-time world champion Carlos Sainz is second on 194 and his compatriot Dani Sordo is third on 190 and counting.
+His compatriot Mikko Hirvonen is second with 15 wins.
+Third on the list is Welshman and current Toyota driver Elfyn Evans, who only has the 12 victories to his name, but also has a strongest chance of getting himself off this list.

 08